Download This Sample

 Sign Me Up

-See the fact file below for more information on the Phoenicia or alternatively, you can download our 25-page Phoenicia worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Phoenicia, or you can download our 25-page Phoenicia worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Between 1000 BCE and 600 BCE, the Phoenicians dominated the ancient world’s trading industry.
 Their abilities in shipbuilding and sailing were the most well-known, and they also improved their use of the North Star for navigation when sailing at night.

 - To counter pirates who occasionally harassed their fleets, the Phoenicians built special warships that accompanied the trading ships.

 - Merchants acted as middlemen for their neighbors.
 They transported goods from Egypt, Cyprus, Mesopotamia, Arabia, and Africa to various locations throughout the Mediterranean.

 - The Phoenicians were also famous for producing purple dye from small shellfish.
 The dye was originally used on woolen garments and later became known as royal purple, which Roman emperors wore.